 Zoom Call Eviction Hearings: 'They'll Throw Everything I Have Out On The Street'

-Many state and local governments have decided it isn't safe yet to hold in person eviction hearings in court during the pandemic.
-But apparently it's okay for people to be put out on the street during the outbreak if you do it after a Zoom call.
+Many state and local governments have decided it isn't safe yet to hold in-person eviction hearings in court during the pandemic.
+But apparently it's OK for people to be put out on the street during the outbreak if you do it after a Zoom call.

-That's what's happening in some states around the country as eviction moratoriums expire and courts hold remote eviction hearings for people who can't pay their rent.
+That's what's happening in some states as eviction moratoriums expire, and courts hold remote hearings for people who can't pay their rent.

 "My company closed due to the pandemic," Deanna Brooks told the judge in a Zoom hearing this week in Collin County, Texas.
-She said she's had trouble getting documentation to collect unemployment because her former employer has been unresponsive.
+She said she has had trouble getting documentation to collect unemployment because her former employer has been unresponsive.
 So she hasn't paid rent since April.
 "I haven't been able to get unemployment or anything."

 Brooks is a Navy veteran and says she has a heart condition.
 The judge postponed her case until next week to review whether she is covered by a limited moratorium in Dallas, where she lives.
 NPR contacted Brooks after the hearing.